CodeYourFuture/immersive-go-course/projects/concurrency/README.md

 This means that if there are other threads involved, the atomic version will always store back to `x` exactly 1 more than its value at the time of execution.
 It also returns a value - the value that was stored back.
 It does this because if we're using atomics, we know there are probably other threads involved, so we _know_ we can't just read `x` and know what the result was - it may have been changed since we stored it.

+Most atomic operations are implemented using [Compare And Swap ("CAS") operations](https://en.wikipedia.org/wiki/Compare-and-swap).
+In fact, a lot of other synchronisation primitives (e.g. Mutexes) are _also_ built on top of CAS operations.

 Try to modify the buggy code above to use atomics.
 Make sure that if you run it a few times, you always end up with `1000`.

 ##### Memory barriers / fences